animikii/styleguide/rails.md

     end

-If you ave using `clearance` gem, you can generate specs to start off from https://github.com/thoughtbot/clearance#ready-made-feature-specs
+If you are using `clearance` gem, you can generate specs to start off from https://github.com/thoughtbot/clearance#ready-made-feature-specs

     rails generate clearance:specs